Last Updated on October 7, 2021 by Maggie Sutton

 The benefits are exclusive to active duty and veterans, and they accommodate you with assistance that you will not be able to receive anywhere else.

-The program has some great benefits to include:
+The program has some great benefits, including:

-- no minimum requirement for your credit score
+- No minimum requirement for your credit score

-Qualifications of a VA Loan
+Qualifications for a VA Loan

 To be eligible for a VA loan you have to meet specific criteria.
 Those criteria include: